 Digging can be very hard work, but these tips can make it easier:

 Moist ground is heavier but easier to work, and you will be able to remove weeds by the root.
 Dry ground covered with grass can be rock hard, and almost impossible to penetrate with a spade or fork.

 - Dig small areas at a time

 Try limiting a digging session to no more than 1 or 2 hours.

 - Equip yourself

 Turning a wilderness into a beautiful vegetable garden is hardwork.
-Investing in a good set of tools (fork, spade, wheelbarrow, gardening gloves, storage box/shed etc.) does not need to be expensive, and you will save yourself time and frustration by having what you need.
+Investing in a good set of tools (fork, spade, wheelbarrow, gardening gloves, storage box or shed etc.) does not need to be expensive, and will save time and frustration.

 As any gardener will admit, digging (and weeding) is an ongoing and neverending task.
 Nevertheless, it will be considerably easier in the second year – provided that you remove as many of the perennial weeds as possible.